SpyrosAcheimastos/WTTA_BEM/README.md

+# For Public

+Repository for DTU's 2023 Wind Turbine Technology and Aerodynamics (46300).

+This is just "Assignemnt 1: BEM" and the code is not polished.

+# For Team

-# Cloning repo from VSCode
+## Cloning repo from VSCode
 1. Navigate to the folder you would like the repository to be cloned to.
 2. Press "Ctrl" + "~"
 3. Selcect "Git Bash" terminal on the bottom left (next to "+")
 4. Type "git bash https://github.com/SpyrosAcheimastos/WTTA_BEM.git"
 5. Navigate inside the folder with "File/Open folder..." to get into the actual folder and start working.

-# Config GIT using "Git Bash"
+## Config GIT using "Git Bash"
 Exmple (quotes are needed!):
 1. git config user.name "Spyros Acheimastos"
 2. git config user.email "spyros.acheim@gmail.com"

-# Create your personal branch
+## Create your personal branch
 1. Press on "main" at the bottom left
 2. Select "Create New Branch"
 3. Name it "branch_Fabian" or "branch_Severijn"

-# How to actually work
+## How to actually work
 1. Create/Delete/Change files
 2. "Add"/"Stage" ONLY the changes that you want
 3. "Commit" changes with a decriptive message (This is like a personal checkpoint.
 Try to commit often)